Public Comments

 One of the most critical actions you can take is publicly commenting on the TEXAS COMMISSION ON ENVIRONMENTAL QUALITY (TCEQ) website.
 It only takes a few minutes!
 SCROLL DOWN FOR SAMPLE COMMENTS YOU MAY USE.

-Visit https://www14.tceq.texas.gov/epic/eComment/ and enter the permit number 175198 in the designated box.
+Visit https://www14.tceq.texas.gov/epic/eComment/ and enter permit number 175198 in the designated box.

 After entering your contact information, you can explain why you oppose having a Concrete Crushing Plant in a residential area in Grayson County, Texas.
 IMPORTANT: The TCEQ will only consider comments about air quality!